 Email email@example.com for more information or help adjusting bookings.

-Myanmar Government extended measures to deal with the COVID-19 outbreak including the restrictions on movement, a night curfew and semi-lockdown measures in parts of the country will remain in effect until further notice.
-A ban on international commercial air traffic will be extended until 31 May 2020.
+Myanmar Government extended measures to deal with the coronavirus outbreak including the restrictions on movement, a night curfew in big cities.
+A ban on international commercial air traffic and the temporary entry restrictions for travelers from all countries will be extended until 31 August 2020 .

 Email firstname.lastname@example.org for more information or help adjusting bookings.